 These concerts are absolutely mesmerising.
 Venues across the city are transformed into luminous spaces filled with music and soft candlelight.
 Whether you’re a classical music aficionado or simply seeking a magical night out, these concerts are an unmissable part of Melbourne’s summer events calendar.

-The Candlelight Concerts feature a diverse range of musical performances.
-This summer you can see everything from a Tribute to Taylor Swift, Mozart’s Requiem, the Best of Pink Floyd (I’m excited to have tickets to this one!) and a Tribute to Coldplay.
+The Candlelight Concerts feature a diverse range of musical and dance performances.
+This summer you can see everything from a Tribute to Taylor Swift, Tchaikovsky’s Swan Lake, a Tribute to Metallica and a Tribute to Coldplay.

 Check out the full list of Melbourne Candelight Concerts online here, or buy a gift certificate.